gcharang/electrumx-cli/README.md

 ## Prerequisites

-How exactly to install NodeJS largely depends upon your distribution, your preferences and probably even the weather in Soviet Russia, this is outside of the scope of this guide.
+How exactly to install NodeJS largely depends upon your preferences and probably even the weather in Soviet Russia, thus this is outside of the scope of this guide.
 Besides, install these packages:

 ```
 $ apt install jq nmap bc